Want to do this holiday Guided?

 - Ascent: 610 Metres Approx.

-The last day of your gravel journey jumps straight back onto terrific trails that blast you south.
+On the final day of your gravel adventure, you set out along excellent trails heading south through the stunning Alcornocales countryside.
 You’ll head past paddy fields and irrigated farmlands, following the high ridges of the Alcornocales park.
 The area is home to diverse birdlife and it´s not uncommon to see pink flamingos, purple gallinule or red and black kites!

-As the trail approaches the village of Facinas is an ideal pit stop for refreshments.
-From here dark, forested, hills stand between you and the journey’s end in Tarifa.
-Some easy asphalt kilometres skirt the sides of the Sierra de Fates before a steady climb on a gravel road gives rise to unforgettable views of the Straits of Gibraltar, slicing between 2 continents.
+Grab some refreshments in Facinas, and from here dark, forested, hills stand between you and the journey’s end in Tarifa.
+Some easy asphalt kilometres skirt the sides of the Sierra de Fates, followed by a steady gravel climb that rewards you with unforgettable views of the Strait of Gibraltar, separating Europe and Africa.

-A speedy descent on white grit trails takes you through thickets of cork oak and back to the coast at Tarifa for a celebratory sundowner.
+A thrilling descent along white-grit trails winds through cork oak thickets, returning you to the coast at Tarifa for a celebratory sundowner, overlooking the ocean.

 Show Profile- Meals: Breakfast